City of Newcastle: Current composition and election method

 Newcastle City Council is composed of thirteen councillors, including the Lord Mayor, generally for a fixed four-year term of office.
 The Lord Mayor is directly elected while the twelve other Councillors are elected proportionally as four separate wards, each electing three Councillors.
-The most recent election was held on 14 September 2024.
+The most recent elections were held on 14 September 2024 (full council) and 18 April 2026 (lord-mayoral by-election).
 The current makeup of the council, including the Lord Mayor, is as follows: